textpattern/textpattern.github.io/administration/write-panel.md

 The comment link itself will lead to the location in your site where a visitor can actually add a comment to your article.
 By default the link text is “Leave Comment”, but other possibilities might include: “Let's hear it!”, “Speak Up”, “Respond”, “Got something to say?”, etc. - whatever you want.
 If you choose to have a single invitation for use with all of your articles then it is easiest to just set that value in your site-level _Comments_ settings in the Preferences panel.

-h4(#timestamp).
-Timestamp

-Time Management See (9).
-This part might be considered two _different_ functions: Time*stamp* and Time*control*.
-They are both managed (and discussed) here.

-By default, at the moment of _opening the Write panel_ Textpattern adds the current date and time to the text boxes provided, thus marking the beginning of work.
-Unless you specifically indicate a different date and time this time will be saved when publishing the article, thus documenting the beginning of your work.
-If you rather want the current time _when finally publishing_ (or re-publishing) the article (“Live” and public), then you should mark the check box “*Set timestamp to now*” (saved: “Reset time to now”) before you click “Publish” or “Save” in order to set the article public.
-This option will always establish the date and time at the moment you click the “Publish” or “Save” button as the article's “publish”-timestamp, no matter what status you give it.

-To change your article's date and time value to _something other than the current time_, leave the aforementioned box unchecked and type in the date and time you want in the “*or publish at*” (saved: “Published at”) text boxes provided.
-If the time is in the future and the Status is “Live”, the article will automatically be published at the given time.

-h5(#documentary_or_historical_aspect_-_time_of_origin).
-Documentary or Historical Aspect - Time of Origin

-If you are interested in documenting the time when an article has been originally published (whether by its true creating time or by an arbitrary time of first publishing), you shouldn't update the timestamp to “now” when modifying.
-The timestamp defines the order of articles when an article list is created by publishing time - a change thus will reflect in the sequence of articles.

-If you nevertheless want to indicate a “last modified” date, you can use "modified":/home/www/zendstudio/dokuwiki/bin/doku.php?id=modified in your article forms.

-If you need the timestamp for publishing schedules apart from marking an origin, you need to indicate the origin otherwise: If you do _not_ modify after your “origin” date, you could use "modified":/home/www/zendstudio/dokuwiki/bin/doku.php?id=modified as an indicator.
-Else you could provide a custom field (e.g. “first_published”) for that task.

-h4(#expires).
-Expires

-Advanced Time Management See (10).
-In the same way you can set a deliberate publishing date/time for an article, you can also set a time, when it will expire and thus vanish (or unpublish) from particular page or the whole website - depending on your site's setup.

-Note: Using expire-preferences and a set of expire-tags you can achieve a sophisticated way of publishing and removing articles though at the same time keeping them active for permanent links or an archive.

 h4(#write_panel_navigation).
 Write Panel Navigation

 As described earlier, the right column changes _appearance_ a little bit when you work on articles you have already saved (Figure 10).
 Different labels have been marked above.
 There are a few additions described below.